ewolff/microservice-consul/HOW-TO-RUN.md

 * The tests use some ports on the local machine.
 Make sure that no server runs in the background.

-* Skip the tests: `./mvnw clean package package -Dmaven.test.skip=true`.
+* Skip the tests: `./mvnw clean package package -Dmaven.test.skip=true` or `mvnw.cmd clean package package -Dmaven.test.skip=true`.

 * In rare cases dependencies might not be downloaded correctly.
 In that case: Remove the directory `repository` in the directory `.m2`